 NEW JERSEY LIEN LAW

-- Permits lien notices to be sent by either verified mail (any method of mailing that provides evidence of mailing)
+- Permits lien notices to be sent by verified mail (any method of mailing that provides evidence of mailing) in lieu of certified mail.
+This saves approximately $5 per lien notice.

 - Permits the towing of vehicles, boats and trailers when rent is 60 or more days past due.
 Facility owner must send notice providing contact information of towing company within one day of towing the property.
 Owner shall have no liability for loss of or damage to vehicle, boat or trailer once it is towed.

-Aside from lien law revisions, New Jersey also allows for the sale of tenant insurance.
+Aside from lien law revisions, New Jersey also allows storage facilities to obtain a limited insurance license for the sale of tenant insurance.

 New Jersey Lien Law